How To Keep Your Chickens Water From Freezing

 But thank you Lord!
 I have found a new way!
 AND I don’t have to raise my electric bill or compromise my beliefs of keeping electricity out of the coop.

-So what is this magic trick that keeps my waterers from freezing at subzero temperatures?
+So what is this magic trick that helps me from running myself ragged in the frigid temps?
 SALT WATER!!

 No, I am not giving my chickens salt water.
 That would be bad, very bad!

 I am making salt water bottles to insert into the waterers.
 One simple step.
 That’s it.

 Find a 20 oz. bottle (mine was Diet Coke, yes I know not healthy, but we all have our vices), add 1/4 cup salt and fill with water.
 Close up your bottle and place it in your waterer.
 That’s it!!

 The first day that I tried this, the real feel got down to -7°F (real feel).
 I checked on it throughout the day and it never once froze!

 There was a thin layer on the top of the dish but the chickens easily broke through it to get a drink.
 And just to be daring, I left it out all night.
 And guess what?
 No ice!!

 So, what’s the science behind this?
 Here’s how it was explained to me.
 While the colder temps are trying to freeze the salt water (which has a lower freezing point) it is pulling energy through the fresh water and therefore slowing the freezing.

 This will not stop freezing.
 Tank heaters can’t even do that.
 But this does help in giving us less trips to the coop throughout the day.

 Do I typically leave the waterer out overnight?
 No. Especially not on nights that I know that actual temps will be below 0°.
 But, it is a help on those nights of hovering temps if I can’t make it out to grab it.